perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 [here](https://github.com/OpenZeppelin/cairo-contracts/blob/main/contracts/Account.cairo).

 A user can define what they want their account to "be".
-For many users, an account contract sill perform a signature check and then call the destination.
+For many users, an account contract will perform a signature check and then call the destination.

 However, the contract may do anything: